cowzendux/MplusTwoLevel/README.md

 * Other within-school predictors are teacher attitudes toward childen (att_ch) and teacher experience (yrs_tch).
 * The exogenous variables (CHSES, att_ch, and yrs_tch) are allowed to freely covary in the within model.
 * The endogenous variables  (CO, ES, and IS) are not automatically allowed to covary in the within model, although two specific covariances are allowed (CO with ES and CO with IS).
+* The relations of teacher satisfaction with the outcomes in the within model are identified as bCO, bES, and bIS.
 * Between-school predictors are the number of students in the school (schoolsize) and treatment condition (Tx).
+* The random slopes bCO, bES, and bIS are used to test cross-level interactions between treatment and satisfaction on the outcomes (CO, ES, and IS).
 * The exogenous variables (Tx, CHSES, att_ch, yrs_tch, and schoolsize) are allowed to freely covary in the between model.
 * The endogenous variables  (CO, ES, and IS) are not automatically allowed to covary in the between model, although two specific covariances are allowed (CO with ES and CO with IS).
 * Identifiers are created representing the treatment effects on the three outcomes at the between level.
 A Wald test is created testing whether this collect of effects is significant.